szoio/szoio.github.io/_posts/2018-11-10-redux-patterns-and-principles.md

     This function must only pick select existing objects, and not create any new objects.
 1. Call `shouldUpdate` to test data for shallow equals
-1. Split the data into the "valid" and the "all" projections.
+1. Split the data into the "valid" and the "all" projections
-1. If "valid" data is incomplete, fetch more data.
+1. If "valid" data is incomplete, fetch more data
-1. If there is an error, display some sort of error message.
+1. If there is an error, display some sort of error message
 1. If "all" data is incomplete, display a spinner.
+Note this only happens first time round
-1. If "all" data is complete, render it.
+1. If "all" data is complete, render it

-Here's what it might look like in Recompose based pseudocode.
+Here's what it might look like in Recompose based pseudocode:

 ```javascript
 export default compose(